 These online resources publish articles and offer services that are designed to help freelancers get more paid work or help with advice specific to freelance writing.
 Some post calls for submissions, leads, etc.

-Pitch Travel Write – Another great resource for beginning travel writers, Roy’s website has great information to help freelancers churn out assignments.
+Pitch Travel Write – Another great resource for beginning travel writers, Roy’s website has lots of information to help freelancers churn out assignments.

 Pitchwhiz – This website is all about helping freelance writers connect with editors seeking submissions.
 You can see articles sought after by editors and even send them pitches through the platform.
 It is good practice to check once a week to see what editors are looking for.

-There are a number of online courses that will help beginners learn more about the travel writing space.
-To be sure, there are more expensive face-to-face courses that some individuals may prefer, like the ones held in Paris and Santa Fe by Rolf Potts and David Farley respectively, but this is a list of some of the best the self-paced online courses available today.
+There are a number of online courses that will help beginners learn more about travel writing.
+To be sure, there are more expensive face-to-face courses that some individuals may prefer, like the ones held in Paris and Santa Fe by Rolf Potts and David Farley respectively, but this is a list of some of the best self-paced online courses available today.